awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 # Configuring Amazon S3 event notifications<a name="NotificationHowTo"></a>

 The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket\.
 To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications\.
-You store this configuration in the *notification* subresource that is associated with a bucket\. \(For more information, see [Bucket Configuration Options](UsingBucket.md#bucket-config-options-intro)\.\) Amazon S3 provides an API for you to manage this subresource\.
+You store this configuration in the *notification* subresource that is associated with a bucket\. \(For more information, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.\) Amazon S3 provides an API for you to manage this subresource\.

 **Important**
 Amazon S3 event notifications are designed to be delivered at least once\.
 Typically, event notifications are delivered in seconds but can sometimes take a minute or longer\.